SkyDev-Devision/kilocode/jetbrains/README.md

 ## Scripts

-- `jetbrains/scripts/check-dependencies.sh`: Comprehensive dependency verification and setup
+- `jetbrains/scripts/check-dependencies.js`: Cross-platform dependency verification and setup
 - `jetbrains/plugin/scripts/sync_version.js`: Version synchronization utility

 For more detailed build information, see the individual `package.json` and `build.gradle.kts` files in the respective directories.